 At Victoria Road Primary School, we believe that every child has the right to a curriculum that enables them to gain a coherent knowledge and understanding of Britain’s past and that of the wider world, which should inspire pupils’ curiosity to know more about the past.

 Topics are informed by the national curriculum and are sensitive to children’s interests, as well as the context of the local area.
 The history curriculum is taught through the Connected history scheme to ensure that current learning is linked to previous learning.

-The national curriculum for history aims to ensure that all pupils:
+In line with the national curriculum 2014, we aim to ensure that all pupils:

 • Are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.

 • Begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 History is taught in three blocks across the year, so that children achieve depth in their learning.
 The key substantive and disciplinary knowledge and skills that children acquire and develop throughout each block have been mapped to ensure progression between year groups throughout the school.

 Key knowledge is reviewed by the children and rigorously checked and consolidated by the teacher.
 By the end of year 6, children will have a chronological understanding of British history from the Stone Age to the present day.

 They can draw comparisons and make connections between different time periods and their own lives.
 Interlinked with this are studies of world history and some of the ancient civilisations.